siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical problem asks how a person can remain the same individual while the matter composing the body changes continuously.

+John Locke gave the modern form of the problem in Book II, Chapter XXVII of the *Essay Concerning Human Understanding*.
+There the issue is not merely material continuity, but what makes a later person the same person as an earlier one.
+Subsequent philosophy repeatedly returns to this question under the pressure of memory, bodily continuity, psychological continuity, and replacement thought experiments.

 TEOS closes that formulation by relocating identity.
 Personal identity is not continuity of atoms, tissues, or location.
 It is continuity of steering.
 A loop